milosz275/milosz275/README.md

 ## My projects:
 ### [Winsock Qt Messenger](https://github.com/mldxo/Simple-Qt-and-Winsock-Messenger#readme)
 It lets the server and the client connect and message each other.
 It works in local networks as well as in the Internet, if you have your port forwarding set.
+Communicator user Windows' username for nickname
 ![:)](src/messenger.png)

 ### [Battleship console game](https://github.com/mldxo/Battleship-console-game#readme)